prajay24/fetch-rewards-nlp/readme.md

 - Launch Terminal from VSCode, ensure that your conda envirnment is 'fetch-prajay'
 - Run the command in the terminal 'pip install -r requirements.txt'.
 This shall install all the packages required for the project.
 This may take a few minutes to install
 - To activate the server, run, 'uvicorn main:app --reload'
 - Ensure there are no other local servers previous running on the same port.
-Open in an incognito browser window to open 'http://127.0.0.1:8000/docs' This will launch the Swagger Document with the 3 REST APIs
+Open in an incognito browser window to open 'http://127.0.0.1:8000/docs' This will launch the Swagger Document with the 6 GET APIs.
+  - 3 APIs each starting with /cosine for cosine similarities to give results for user searches by - brand, retailer, and category
+  - 3 APIs each starting with /dot for dot scores to give results for user searches by - brand, retailer, and category

 Leveraging NLP Innovations